konklone/ubuntu/macbook.md

 ### Installing (from fake Ubuntu)

+Once inside the flash-booted Ubuntu, you may notice that the screen is not well-scaled for the high-density screen.
+You can fix that if you want by [following the instructions below](#high-density-screen), but you'll have to do it again after install anyway.

-Once inside the flash-booted Ubuntu, you will need to install wireless drivers from the network.
+You will need to install wireless drivers from the network.
 This means you will need a **wired connection**.
 This could be Ethernet (using an adapter), or it could be over USB tethering (many Android phones, such as the Nexus 5, support this out-of-the-box).

 Install drivers with: